| | ForewordThis pamphlet is designed to help

 area and could cause small gas pockets if the under floor space is

+nearly airtight.
 There are a number of types of

 insulation which are satisfactory.
 Foil, fill, slab, or board